jnk0le/simple-crt/RA8D1_cursed/README.md

 Connect it through USB ("USB-OTG" port on RT-Thread vision board) or SCI (uart).

 Current version is of course bugged.\
-Device has to be reset after each operation (e.g. flashing or reading) or you will get "Error(E3000105): The device is not responding." on subsequent action/access attempt
+Target device has to be reset after each operation (e.g. flashing or reading) or you will get "Error(E3000105): The device is not responding." on subsequent action/access attempt

 After resetting you need to hold BOOT key until connected by the tool.\